 “Nearly 90 percent of all lead-acid batteries are recycled,” confirms Latisha Petteway, spokesperson for the Environmental Protection Agency (EPA).
 “Almost any retailer that sells lead-acid batteries collects used batteries for recycling, as required by most state laws.”

-While today’s tires are complex, they are also extremely recyclable, and we reused 86 percent of those tires.
+While today’s tires are complex, they are also extremely recyclable, and we reuse 86 percent of those tires.
 The rubber from old tires finds its way into a multitude of materials, from pavements to playground covering.
-Some are used to create more tires, 16.255 million in 2005 were retreaded – though very few of those were for passenger cars, due to economic factors.
-They are also able to fuel cement kilns, boilers and paper mills as well.
+Some are used to create more tires, tens of millions are retreaded annually – though very few of those are for passenger cars, due to economic factors.
+They are also able to fuel cement kilns, boilers and paper mills.

-Engine oil has to be changed so frequently that its recyclablity is incredibly important.
-380 million gallons are reused or recycled each year in America.
+Engine oil has to be changed so frequently that its recyclability is incredibly important.
+800 million gallons are reused or recycled each year in America.
 It goes through a refining process and comes out squeaky clean (well, for oil) as a base stock for lubricating oil.
-Despite this, Irresponsible do-it-yourselfers manage to send an estimated 120 million gallons down the drain.
+Despite this, Irresponsible do-it-yourselfers manage to send an estimated 200 million gallons down the drain.
 Take the used oil to a collection center, local auto parts store or garage instead.

 That goes for used gear oil, windshield wiper solution, brake fluid, power steering fluid, antifreeze and transmission fluid too.
 They can contain some seriously toxic substances, including lead and the highly poisonous ethylene glycol, but if you drop any of these fluids off at a collection site, they can either be blended and utilized as an alternate fuel source or restored.